em-foundation/BlueJoule/README.md

 | `0A`  |  `08`  | `42 6C 75 65 4A 6F 75 6C 65`             | Local Name &mdash; `"BlueJoule"`             |
 | `04`  |  `FF`  | `D3 08 FF`                               | Manufacturer &mdash; Company:&thinsp; [Novel Bits](https://novelbits.io/) (`0x08D3`),&thinsp; Data: `0xFF`&emsp; |

-When _not_ actively advertising &ndash; over 99% of the time, in fact, within a 1&thinsp;s event cycle &ndash; we presume that the application has entered some "deep-sleep" mode to minimize power consumption.
+When _not_ actively advertising &ndash; over 99% of the time, in fact, within a 1&thinsp;s event period &ndash; we presume that the application has entered some "deep-sleep" mode to minimize power consumption.

 ## Catalog